Nic Jones (American football): Kansas City Chiefs

 Jones was selected in the seventh round (250th overall) of the 2023 NFL draft by the Kansas City Chiefs.
 He made the team's final roster and saw his first playing time in their Week 4 win over the New York Jets.
 As a rookie, he appeared in nine regular season games and all four of the Chiefs' postseason games.
 Jones ended his rookie season as a Super Bowl champion when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.

 Jones was waived by the Chiefs on August 28, 2024, and re-signed to the practice squad.

 New York Giants

 Jones signed with the New York Giants on February 14, 2025.
+He made 13 appearances for the Giants, recording one pass deflection and eight combined tackles.
+On December 13, Jones was placed on injured reserve after undergoing season-ending shoulder surgery.